 Where we have given (or where you have chosen) a password which enables you to access an account, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

-Our website may contain links to other websites run by other organisations.
-This policy does not apply to those other websites’ so we encourage you to read their privacy statements.
+Our website may contain links to other websites run by other organisations including Twitter and Google.
+This Notice does not apply to those other websites’ so we encourage you to read their privacy statements.
 We cannot be responsible for the privacy policies and practices of other websites even if you access them using links that we provide.
-In addition, if you linked to our website from a third party website, we cannot be responsible for the privacy policies and practices of the owners and operators of that third party website and recommend that you check the policy of that third party website.
+In addition, if you linked to our website from a third-party website, we cannot be responsible for the privacy policies and practices of the owners and operators of that third party website and recommend that you check the Notice of that third party website.